The Vorthos Guide to Magic: The Gathering

 Proph… *gag*, PROPHECY could be ignored easily enough, as it did not impact the plot in any way.
 Onslaught block had repercussions across the entire plane, possibly the entire multiverse, and by all accounts, Legions and Scourge took the inexplicable insanity of Apocalypse to an entirely new level.
 Imagine what it would have been like if The Phantom Menace had turned out to be the BEST of the prequals, and you’ll know about how storyline aficionados felt.
 Apocalypse was grossly disappointing, but Scourge was a true debacle.
 Though no formal comment was ever made on the subject, to my knowledge, King has not written for Magic since.

 And now, three years after Scourge, five years after Apocalypse Magic is finally ending its sojourn into the multiverse.
 We are going home.
 It may not be the greatest of planes anymore, but we know what glories it has seen in the past.
 The cumulative effect of disaster after disaster has taken its toll, but Dominaria has always recovered from it before.
 Thought it may need a helping hand, Dominaria shall rise again.
 And, like as not, be virtually destroyed again, and every time that happens, I’ll think of Weatherlight, and give a little smile.

 Shannon Rezendes is an aspiring author who is not above shameless self promotion: you can view her blog here.

 Remember the Weatherlight Banner by iloveatogs

-Let us know what you think in the comments or on the forum, and we’ll address it in future updates.
+Did we miss anything?
+Let us know in the comments or on the forum, and we’ll address it in future updates.
 Have a suggestion for something you’d like to see?
 Let us know, and we could address it in a future column.
 As always, you can check out our Wiki to learn more.